 Statement from Refugees International President Jeremy Konyndyk:

-To schedule an interview, please contact Refugees International’s Vice President for Strategic Outreach Sarah Sheffer at firstname.lastname@example.org.
+For more information or to schedule an interview, contact Refugees International Vice President for Strategic Outreach Sarah Sheffer at firstname.lastname@example.org.